 - Parabola GNU/Linux

-- Red Hat Enterprise Linux — MariaDB 5.5 is now the default "MySQL" database since RHEL 7
+- Red Hat Enterprise Linux — MariaDB 5.5 has been the default "MySQL" database since RHEL 7

-- Slackware — uses MariaDB as default and removed MySQL since 14.1
+- Slackware — has used MariaDB as default, replacing MySQL, since 14.1

 - Ubuntu — Available in Trusty Tahr 14.04 onwards